lanl/PyBNF/docs/config_keys.rst

 ``uniform_var = name__FREE min max``
   A uniformly distributed variable with bounds [``min``, ``max``] ``normal_var = name__FREE mu sigma``
   A normal-distributed variable in regular space with mean ``mu``, std dev ``sigma``.
-A box constraint to keep >= 0 is also assumed.
+A box constraint to keep :math:`\geq 0` is also assumed.
 ``loguniform_var = name__FREE min max``
   A log-uniform distributed variable with bounds [``min``, ``max``].
 Bounds should be in regular space, eg [0.01, 100] ``lognormal_var = name__FREE mu sigma``
   A log-normal distributed variable with mean ``mu``, std dev ``sigma``. ``mu`` and ``sigma`` should be given in log base 10 space.

-The following keys are to be used only with the simplex algorithm.
+The following keys are to be used only with the :ref:`simplex <alg-sim>` algorithm.
 Simplex should not use any of the other parameter specifications.
 If you are using another algorithm with the flag ``refine``, you still should not use these, you must set step size with ``simplex_step`` or ``simplex_log_step``.

 ``var = name__FREE init step``